 Mental health professionals fall into the category of business that benefits highly from hiring a small business attorney.
 While dealing with healthcare, there is a higher chance of issues arising such as when a patient is disappointed in their recovery rate or when a patient is a danger to themselves or others.
 These situations require legal documentation to protect you and your business.
 In addition, mental health professionals need confidentiality agreements in place in order to work with their patients.

 At Browne Barry & Barry Attorneys at Law, we have over fifty years of combined legal experience.
-We can help with contract review, HIPPA compliance, and ethical reviews.
+We can help with contract review, HIPAA compliance, and ethical reviews.
 Call us at 732-238-8686 for a free consultation, and we’ll help you find the solutions you need.